F0rest1er/PocketAssistant/README.md

 # PocketAssistant

 A small project developed using HTML, CSS, JS, PHP.
-The project implements the functionality of the ability to track information about a phone number within the framework of the law, select a random number, generate a strong password, play roulette and convert an image.
-The site also supports changing the dark and light theme.
+The project implements the functionality of selecting a random number, generating a strong password, playing roulette, converting images and checking the password for reliability.
+The site also supports changing dark and light themes.